staxrip/staxrip/docs/tools.rst

 MP4Box
 ~~~~~~

-MP4Box is a MP4 muxing and demuxing command line app.
+MP4Box is a MP4 muxing and demuxing console app.

 Used Version: 0.8.0-rev178-g44c48d630 Patman